ravindu644/Ubuntu-Chroot/README.md

 **Converting to Sparse Image**

 - You can convert your existing directory-based installation to an isolated ext4 sparse image from the WebUI under **Experimental Features**.

+<a id="to-do"></a>
+## 📋 To-Do

+The following features are currently not planned for implementation by the maintainer, but **Pull Requests are always welcome** if you figure out a way to implement them:

+- Audio forwarding in RDP
+- Termux-independent GPU acceleration

 <a id="kernel-requirements"></a>
 ## 🛠 Kernel Requirements